Skip to main content

 Private Self-Pay

 If you want the fastest route and the broadest choice, private self-pay is usually simplest.
 Start by deciding the format you can keep up with week to week: in-person sessions in Oxford or a nearby town, online video sessions from home or work, or a hybrid that alternates the two.
 Next, check typical fees and your budget so you are comparing like with like.
-Most local clinicians charge between £70 and £138 per session, and many offer concessions for students or short, goal-focused packages.
+Most local clinicians charge between £60 and £80 per session.

 Create a short shortlist, not a sprawling spreadsheet.
 Read profiles for accreditation and experience with your issue, then check practicalities that make attendance realistic: location on your usual route, evening or Saturday availability, and clear cancellation terms.
-A brief intake with MatchBot can do this filtering in one go and return three accredited options that fit your diary and budget.
-Once you have a match you like, request a first appointment and ask what the first three sessions will focus on.
 That small plan will tell you more than a dozen vague emails.
-In most cases you can confirm a first session this week.

 NHS Talking Therapies